sparsick/k8s-intro-talk/README.md

 # k8s-intro-talk

-You can find here the slides and the sample code of my talk "Kubernetes, das unbekannte Wesen" that I presented on Female Developer Club in Düsseldorf at 16th September 2023.
+You can find here the slides and the sample code of my talk "Kubernetes, das unbekannte Wesen" that I presented on Cyberland Ladies Night (remote) at 2nd November 2023.

-The next chapter "Runbook" describes the demo steps.
+The chapter "Runbook" describes the demo steps.

 ## Tools, that are used in the demo